systopia/funding/docs/usage/usage-applicants.md

 # Usage for applicants

-This section describes the typical usage of the funding portal for persons who apply to the funding program.
-This includes the application process as well as the workflow after a funding has been granted.
+This section describes the typical use of the Funding Portal by a person who is applying for funding under a funding program.
+This includes the application phase as well as the workflow after a funding has been granted.

 The actions described below are grouped into the various [phases](./usage.md#phases-of-a-funding-case) that a funding case can go through.